GSA/challenges-and-prizes/_historical-challenges/proposal-challenge:-expanding-opportunity-for-asian-americans-and-pacific-islanders.md

 judging-end-date: ''
 solicitation-methods: ''
 advancing-the-agency-mission: ''
-rules: '<span style="text-decoration: underline;">Proposal Acceptance Period:</span>
+rules: '<p>Proposal Acceptance Period:
   Proposals will be accepted beginning at 1:00 AM EDT February 26, 2014 through 11:59 PM EDT April 15, 2014 (“Proposal Acceptance Period”).
-All entries must be received by the end of the Proposal Acceptance Period.    <span style="text-decoration: underline;">Eligibility:</span> This Challenge is open to community-based organizations, schools (private/public, elementary-college/university), non-profit organizations, faith-based institutions, philantropic organizations, local government, and small businesses within the continental U.S. and territories of the U.S.    <span style="text-decoration: underline;">Number of Entries:</span> One entry may be submitted per proposal/idea, but there are no limits to the number of ideas that one proposer or group of proposers may submit.
-However, if multiple versions of the same proposal/idea are submitted, the Initiative reserves the right to read only one proposal and will not consider the other submissions.    <span style="text-decoration: underline;">Word limits:</span> Please use the linked <a title="submission form" href="https://docs.google.com/forms/d/1aJvcq1FL6WyTevveOxfh1oTop3Hst1bhyyF40_uyK3U/viewform" target="_blank">submission form</a> and adhere to the word limits for each section (no more than 300 words in description sections).
+All entries must be received by the end of the Proposal Acceptance Period.</p>
+  <p>Eligibility: This Challenge is open to community-based organizations,
+  schools (private/public, elementary-college/university), non-profit organizations,
+  faith-based institutions, philantropic organizations, local government, and small businesses within the continental U.S. and territories of the U.S.</p>
+  <p>Number of Entries: One entry may
+  be submitted per proposal/idea, but there are no limits to the number of ideas that one proposer or group of proposers may submit.
+However, if multiple versions of the same proposal/idea are submitted, the Initiative reserves the right to read only one proposal and will not consider the other submissions.</p>
+  <p>Word limits: Please use the linked <a
+  title="submission form" href="https://docs.google.com/forms/d/1aJvcq1FL6WyTevveOxfh1oTop3Hst1bhyyF40_uyK3U/viewform"
+  target="_blank">submission form</a> and adhere to the word limits for each section (no more than 300 words in description sections).
 The three prompts to address
-  are:  (1) Interest in the AAPI Community; (2) Proposed scope of work; and (3) Why partner with the WHIAAPI on this work?    <span style="text-decoration: underline;">Finalist Selection and Notification:</span> Proposals will be reviewed by a panel of reviewers, consisting of Initiative staff.
+  are:  (1) Interest in the AAPI Community; (2) Proposed scope of work; and (3) Why partner with the WHIAAPI on this work?</p>
+  <p>Finalist Selection and Notification: Proposals will be reviewed
+  by a panel of reviewers, consisting of Initiative staff.
 The decisions of the panel on all matters relating to the Challenge are final.
 The Initiative reserves the right to refuse any proposals that do not adhere to the rules or that would